 Not only fish is delicious, it’s among the healthiest foods on the planet.
 As a great source of omega-3 fats and vitamin D, fish often has the throne on our plate.

 On the other side, however, fish can be a real threat to our health: a matter of life and death.
-Ask yourself some questions of a great importance: where does all the food we eat actually come from?
+Ask yourself some questions of great importance: where does all the food we eat actually come from?
 What does it contain?
+(1)

-1. AMERICAN EELServed in sushi, this type of fish is on the “avoid list” because it is poisonous: it contains a high level of mercury (a heavy metal) and PCBs (chemicals).
+Served in sushi, this type of fish is on the “avoid list” because it is poisonous: it contains a high level of mercury (a heavy metal) and PCBs (chemicals).

 An eel is also called unagi on many sushi menus.
 It matures slowly and it is being overfished putting it in danger of collapse.